 Interest in crewed exploration outside LEO has gained tremendous momentum during the past decade again.
-Driven by the enthusiasm ambitious entrepreneurs, people all over the world and from all generations dream of exploring the vastness of space themselves.
-In addition highly experienced to aerospace companies, the world has recently seen the growth of significant entrepreneurial efforts With potential economic and in space. social benefits, a new space race is upon At the same time, it is crucial to US. understand and to protect our space environment.
+Driven by the enthusiasm ambitious entrepreneurs, people all over the world and from all generations dream of exploring vastness of space themselves.
+Several private companies have joined the race to build humankind's first settlement outside Earth.
+Potential economic and social benefits obvious incentives are understand why the space race is back.
+At the same time, it becomes very clear why it is crucial to understand and to protect our environment.

-While Mars presents an ultimate goal, many acknowledge that the Moon will play a vital role as a stepping stone in our efforts to explore the rest of our solar system.
-It is a stop on our way to the red planet, a place for unique scientific research to understand the history of our planet, a source of material for necessary equipment and fuel for our endeavors throughout the Solar system.
-These developments set the stage for the celebration of World Space Week 2019.
+While Mars presents the ultimate goal, many acknowledge that the Moon will play a vital role in our efforts to discover the rest of our solar system.
+It's a stop on our way to the red planet, a place for unique scientific research to understand the history of our planet, a source of material for necessary equipment and fuel for our endeavors throughout the Solar system...

 World Space Week Association's excitement for the lunar theme is strongly inspired by the presence of Apollo 11 crew member Buzz Aldrin on the Board of Directors and by the signing of a memorandum of understanding with the Moon Village Association (MVA) at IAC 2018 in Bremen.
-In cooperation with MVA, we sought global public input on the Moon in 2019.
+In cooperation with MVA, we will seek global public input on the Moon in 2019.
 World Space Week Association's Board of Directors decided to devote the WSW 2019 theme to our nearest space neighbor to celebrate the incredible achievement of landing on the Moon and to spark consideration of the value of the Moon in humankind's future space endeavors.

-2020 THEME: "SATELLITES IMPROVE LIFE"
+2020 THEME: "THE MOON: GATEWAY TO THE STARS"

 You wake up in the morning and check the weather forecast.
 Your neighbors use their phone to navigate to work.
 The news reports forest fires and shows an overview of the impacted areas.
 A fishing boat in distress in the middle of the ocean sends an emergency call for rescue.
-In the evening, you watch your favorite sports team play halfway around the world, with a delay of mere seconds.
+In the evening, you watch your favorite sports team play halfway around the world, with a delay of a mere few seconds.